 To get the most out of your stop here, we recommend a bicycle (you can bring bikes on the trains, so consider renting a Relay Bike near MARTA and take it to the neighborhood).
 The extra perk of having a bike is an easy commute to the Fernbank Museum of Natural History.
-The Path and Olmstead Linear Parks are in the area as well — great for those who love the outdoors, parks and exercise.
+The Stone Mountain Path and Olmstead Linear Parks are in the area as well — great for those who love the outdoors, parks and exercise.

 9. Inman Park/Reynoldstown Station

 Step back in time at the Inman Park MARTA station, where you can explore the Inman Park neighborhood’s large and stately Victorian homes or visit Little 5 Points.
-A park is directly next to the station that has greenspace for a picnic or playing ball, plus there’s a playground for kids.
-Additionally, the station has direct access to The Path trail or a few blocks away you can get on the BeltLine Eastside Trail.
-BeltLine tours also depart from the MARTA station if you’d rather get an overview from a vehicle.
+A park is directly next to the station that has a playground and a spur of the The Stone Mountain PATH trail, or a few blocks away you can get on the BeltLine Eastside Trail or visit Krog Street Market.

 Besides trails winding around large trees and beautiful homes, there are several Civil War historic markers near the station that mark Battle of Atlanta landmarks, including at the charming Springvale Park.
 For more history, take The PATH trail to the Jimmy Carter Presidential Library and Museum (walking time about 25 minutes from the station).